 Brown Mackie College-San Antonio, 4715 Fredericksburg Road, Suite 100, San Antonio, TX 78229, is owned by EDMC.
 The Coordinating Board was notified on June 10, 2016 that the campus intended to close in June 2018.
+The institution subsequently notified THECB that it intends to close in June 2017.
 EDMC is working with each student to choose graduation from the San Antonio campus or transfer to another school offering the same program.
 EDMC is working with other educational institutions to put articulation agreements in place so that students have choices regarding their education.
 As of June 14, 2016, 590 students were enrolled at the San Antonio campus.
 After closure, student records and transcripts will be available through The Art Institute of Phoenix, 2233 West Dunlap Avenue, Phoenix, AZ 85021 or 800.474.2479.
 The institution's Certificate of Authorization will be cancelled upon notification that the campus has completed its teach-out and is closed.